gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 ## Serializable Types<a id="DevGuideSerializableTypes"></a>

-GWT supports the concept of _serialization_, which means allowing the contents of a data object to be moved out of one piece of running code and either transmitted to another application or stored outside the appliation for later use.
+GWT supports the concept of _serialization_, which means allowing the contents of a data object to be moved out of one piece of running code and either transmitted to another application or stored outside the application for later use.
 GWT RPC method parameters and return types must be transmitted across a network between client and server applications and therefore they must be _serializable_.

 Serializable types must conform to certain restrictions.
 GWT tries really hard to make serialization as painless as possible.
 While the rules regarding serialization are